MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ### Design considerations

 - There are sometimes significant differences in the capabilities offered by Azure service SDKs in different languages, and this may influence the selection of an Azure service or programming language.
-  - For instance, if Cosmos DB is a significant dependency, 'Go' may not be an appropriate development language since there is no first-party SDK.
+  - For instance, if Cosmos DB is a significant dependency, 'Go' may not be an appropriate development language since there's no first-party SDK.

 - New features are typically added to the .NET and Java libraries first, and there can be a delay in feature availability for other [supported languages](https://azure.github.io/azure-sdk/).